ZeptoLab

-ZeptoLab (stylised as zeptolab) is a Russian-Spanish-British video game developer founded in 2008.
-It created the Cut the Rope series.
+ZeptoLab (stylised in all lowercase) is a European video game developer founded in 2010 by Semyon and Efim Voinov, and based in London.
+It is known for the Cut the Rope series of video games.

 History

-ZeptoLab was founded in 2008 by twins Efim and Semyon Voinov, who have been making games since the age of ten.
+ZeptoLab was founded in 2010 by twins Efim and Semyon Voinov, who have been making games since the age of ten.
 Its name originates from “Zepto”, a math prefix meaning 10^{−21}, to “signify how truly boutique their operation was.”

-ZeptoLab has not received any external funding to produce their games.
-It owns a game studio subsidiary in the UK and started a publishing division in 2017.
-The company’s headquarters was relocated from Moscow to Barcelona in 2017.
+In 2011, ZeptoLab UK Limited was incorporated in London.
+The company has not received any external funding to produce their games.
+A publishing division was started in 2017.
+ZeptoLab started a new game development subsidiary in Barcelona in 2015.

 In January 2025, Nazara Technologies acquired the intellectual property of CATS: Crash Arena Turbo Stars and King of Thieves for Rs 660,000,000.
 The games will be published under Nazara Publishing.